Inca Trail 3 Days to Machu Picchu

 • Comfortable hiking boots with good ankle support; the Inca Trail path has ascents and descents.

-Mt.
-Clothes: Two pairs of long trousers (lightweight), two T-shirts, one short-sleeved shirt, one long-sleeved shirt, and one pair of shorts, underwear, and socks.
+Mountain clothing: Two pairs of long trousers (lightweight), two T-shirts, one short-sleeved shirt, one long-sleeved shirt, one pair of shorts, underwear, and socks.

 • The fleece jacket on Andes Mountain has a windy afternoon and high passes.

-• Rain jacket or poncho (sometimes rains on Inca Trail tour)
+• Rain jacket or poncho (sometimes it rains on the Inca Trail tour)

 • Hat or cap to protect from the sun (solar rays in the Andes are more dangerous).